 - Medical Expenses

-- If disabled, you need to show proof, such as hospital bills or government records
+- If disabled, you need to show proof such as hospital bills or government records.

-Proving financial hardship is not easy, but it can be done if you do meet the requirements.
-It is a good idea to check with a tax professional before trying to file for this on your own.
-A tax professional can make a determination if declaring hardship is the best option for you.
+Proving financial hardship is not easy, but it is possible if you meet the requirements.
+Check with a professional before trying to file for uncollectible status on your own.
+A licensed tax professional can help you decide if declaring hardship is the best option for you.